Acute lymphoblastic leukemia: Environmental

-The environmental exposures that contribute to emergence of ALL is contentious and a subject of ongoing debate.
+The environmental exposures that contribute to the emergence of ALL are contentious and a subject of ongoing debate.

 High levels of radiation exposure from nuclear fallout is a known risk factor for developing leukemia.
-Evidence whether lesser radiation, as from x-ray imaging during pregnancy, increases risk of disease remains inconclusive.
+Evidence whether lesser radiation, as from x-ray imaging during pregnancy, increases the risk of disease remains inconclusive.
 Studies that have identified an association between x-ray imaging during pregnancy and ALL found only a slightly increased risk.
-Exposure to strong electromagnetic radiation from power lines has also been associated with a slightly increased risk of ALL.
+Exposure to strong electromagnetic radiation from power lines has also been associated with a slightly increased ALL risk.
 This result is questioned as no causal mechanism linking electromagnetic radiation with cancer is known.

 High birth weight (greater than 4000 g or 8.8 lbs) is also associated with a small increased risk.
 The mechanism connecting high birth weight to ALL is also not known.

 Evidence suggests that secondary leukemia can develop in individuals treated with certain types of chemotherapy, such as epipodophyllotoxins and cyclophosphamide.

 Infections

 There is some evidence that a common infection, such as influenza, may indirectly promote the emergence of ALL.
 The delayed-infection hypothesis states that ALL results from an abnormal immune response to infection in a person with genetic risk factors.
 Delayed development of the immune system due to limited disease exposure may result in excessive production of lymphocytes and increased mutation rate during an illness.
-Several studies have identified lower rates of ALL among children with greater exposure to illness early in life.
+Several studies have identified lower ALL rates among children with greater exposure to illness early in life.
 Very young children who attend daycare have lower rates of ALL.
 Evidence from many other studies looking at disease exposure and ALL is inconclusive.
 Some researchers have linked the hygiene hypothesis.